sfluor/musig/readme.md

 ![musig usage](./docs/musig.gif)

-To do some testing you can download `wav` songs and put them in `./assets/dataset/wav/`
+To do some testing you can download `wav` songs by doing `make download`.

 Load them with `./bin/musig load "./assets/dataset/wav/*.wav"`